 How Toronto got its name

-179 years ago this week the City of York voted to drop its colonial moniker for a title more befitting of the area's history.
+In March of 1834 the City of York voted to drop its colonial moniker for a title more befitting of the area's history.
 The move, a rare show of respect for native culture at the time, cemented the legacy of a Mohawk word that had traveled what is now southern Ontario for over a hundred years, being applied to lakes, passages, and rivers, before it finally settled here.

 Toronto was first applied to a narrow stretch of water between Lake Simcoe and Lake Couchiching at present-day Sophie's Landing.
 The word, Anglicized from Mohawk, was spelled tkaronto and taronto and is used to describe an area where trees grow in shallow water.